guyy1232/movie_genres_classifier/README.md

 5. **Model Training**: The models are trained using both a Machine Learning approach and a Transformer-based approach.

-6. **Model Evaluation**: The models are evaluated using precision, recall, and F1 scores over different thresholds to measure their performance.
+6. **Model Evaluation**: The models are evaluated using humming loss, precision, recall, and F1 scores over different thresholds to measure their performance.

 7. **Model Deployment**: Finally, the models are deployed for inferencing, ready to predict movie genres based on provided input data.

 ## Model Comparison - ML approach

 Two different multi-label text classification models were evaluated in this project - an XGBoost model with a Classifier Chain and a Stochastic Gradient Descent (SGD) model with a One vs Rest classifier.

+Evaluation results stored in "evaluation_report.txt" file under every save model directory.

 Based on the evaluation reports generated using different thresholds, the following observations can be made: